bednar/launch-lagoon/README.md

 - **Gatsby.js Framework**: Leverages the power of Gatsby.js for fast, efficient, and high-performing web experiences.
 - **Tailwind CSS Integration**: Utilizes the utility-first CSS framework for designing sleek, custom interfaces with ease.
 - **HyperUI Components**: Utilizing HyperUI, a comprehensive library of Tailwind CSS components, to provide a wide range of beautifully designed, fully customizable UI components to speed up your development process.
-- **SEO Optimized**: Built with the best SEO practices in mind to help your website rank higher and get noticed.
 - **Easy to Customize**: Simple and straightforward customization options to reflect your app's branding and style.

 ## Technologies Used